-- 13.4.1.
-If not provided earlier, Ofgem will make the Developer's draft Transfer Agreement available to Bidders at the beginning of the ITT Stage.
-If previously available, Ofgem will provide a further draft of the Transfer Agreement, amended by the Developer to reflect its review of Bidder feedback during the PQ Stage and any further internal development. - 13.4.2.
-Developers should also provide drafts of the Ancillary Documentation at the beginning of the ITT Stage to provide Bidders with a complete view of the terms of transfer and any transitional arrangements. - 13.4.3.
-Ofgem proposes to share Qualifying Bidder mark-ups and commentary with Developers.
-Developers are expected to consider the mark-ups and commentaries, and Ofgem encourages them to address issues raised in amending the Transfer Agreement and Ancillary Documentation, particularly with a view to ensuring the fundability of the transfer.

-- 13.4.4.
-Ofgem intends to facilitate and supervise discussions between Developers and Bidders on the Transfer Agreement and Ancillary Documentation during the ITT Stage.
+- 13.16 If not provided earlier, Ofgem will make the Developer's draft Transfer Agreement available to Bidders at the beginning of the ITT Stage.
+If previously available, Ofgem will provide a further draft of the Transfer Agreement, amended by the Developer to reflect its review of Bidder feedback during the PQ Stage or EPQ Stage, as applicable, and any further internal development. - 13.17 Developers should also provide drafts of the Ancillary Documentation at the beginning of the ITT Stage to provide Bidders with a complete view of the terms of transfer and any transitional arrangements. - 13.18 Ofgem proposes to share Qualifying Bidder mark-ups and commentary with Developers.
+Developers are expected to consider the mark-ups and commentaries, and Ofgem encourages them to address issues raised in amending the Transfer Agreement and Ancillary Documentation, particularly with a view to ensuring the fundability of the transfer. - 13.19 Ofgem intends to facilitate and supervise discussions between Developers and Bidders on the Transfer Agreement and Ancillary Documentation during the ITT Stage.
 These sessions are intended to facilitate resolution of queries on the Transfer Agreement, Ancillary Documentation and commercial offers.
-Ofgem will notify the parties with details prior to or at the start of the ITT Stage. - 13.4.5.
-Ofgem will liaise with Developers during the ITT Stage to review the development of the Transfer Agreement.
-This will include reviewing the consistency of the Transfer Agreement with this guidance and may include discussing the manner and extent to which Developers propose to address issues raised in Qualifying Bidder feedback. - 13.4.6.
-Before the end of the ITT Stage, Ofgem expects to issue a final draft Transfer Agreement prepared by Developers.
+Ofgem will notify the parties with details prior to or at the start of the ITT Stage. - 13.20 Ofgem will liaise with Developers during the ITT Stage to review the development of the Transfer Agreement.
+This will include reviewing the consistency of the Transfer Agreement with this guidance and may include discussing the manner and extent to which Developers propose to address issues raised in Qualifying Bidder feedback. - 13.21 Before the end of the ITT Stage, Ofgem expects to issue a final draft Transfer Agreement prepared by Developers.
 Bidders should make their firm TRS Bids against this final draft and their bids should fully reflect its terms.
 Therefore, the final draft Transfer Agreement must be as complete as possible.
-Where a Developer is not able to complete an aspect of the Transfer Agreement due to project-specific circumstances, Ofgem expects the Developer to explain its proposed approach to resolving the outstanding aspects either in the Transfer Agreement or in additional documentation. - 13.4.7.
-Developers may provide information notes to accompany any versions or revised versions of the Transfer Agreement or Ancillary Documentation.
-The sole purpose of the notes should be to: - 13.4.7.0. explain any changes to the Transfer Agreement and Ancillary Documentation; - 13.4.7.1. clarify any issues that are unclear to Bidders in view of their comments on the previous drafts of the Transfer Agreement and Ancillary Documentation; and/or - 13.4.7.2. give context to the Developer's approach to specific clauses within the Transfer Agreement and Ancillary Documentation in light of Qualifying Bidder feedback where necessary. - 13.4.8.
-In the interests of maintaining a fair and transparent tender process, the information note should not refer to individual Bidders or address matters other than those set out above.
+Where a Developer is not able to complete an aspect of the Transfer Agreement due to project-specific circumstances, Ofgem expects the Developer to explain its proposed approach to resolving the outstanding aspects either in the Transfer Agreement or in additional documentation. - 13.22 Developers may provide information notes to accompany any versions or revised versions of the Transfer Agreement or Ancillary Documentation.
+The sole purpose of the notes should be to: - 0.0.0.0. explain any changes to the Transfer Agreement and Ancillary Documentation;

+- 13.22.1 clarify any issues that are unclear to Bidders in view of their comments on the previous drafts of the Transfer Agreement and Ancillary Documentation; and/or - 13.22.2 give context to the Developer's approach to specific clauses within the Transfer Agreement and Ancillary Documentation in light of Qualifying Bidder feedback where necessary. - 13.23 In the interests of maintaining a fair and transparent tender process, the information note should not refer to individual Bidders or address matters other than those set out above.
-13.5.

 PB Stage (following any BAFO Stage, if applicable) until Asset Transfer